techidaily/site-win-able/source/_posts/guide-to-fixing-non-responsive-pacific-drive-devices.md

 2. In the left menu, choose **Call of Duty Vanguard** .
 Then click **Options**  \> **Scan and Repair** .
 ![](https://images.drivereasy.com/wp-content/uploads/2021/11/scan-and-repair-game-files-1.jpg)
 3. Click **Begin Scan** , then wait a while as the tool scans and repairs your game installation.
-4. Launch Vanguard again and check to see if the crashing issue still occurs.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4721564&QTY=1&AFFILIATE=108875&CART=1">Power Tools add-on for Google Sheets, 12-month subscription</a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/15TKQ-BOENI?si=Ri4B2AuxAdi0Bglz" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+4. Launch Vanguard again and check to see if the crashing issue still occurs.

 ### Fix 5: Disable overlays

  The overlay gives you access to features and apps without having to leave the game.
 However, some players report that the feature could interfere with their gameplay and even block game files.